BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 !enc(697)

 It seems like this first map is an infinite maze - it essentially is.
 Try biking in random directions until you see a set of stairs ascending upwards, then take those.
-You'll see them eventually, I'm sure.
+It usually takes a minute or so.

 On the next map, you can find a hidden *Green Shard* and *Sitrus Berry*.
 Proceed into the castle.
 Here, you'll have to fight some Knights as you proceed.